byuflowlab/DynamicStallModels.jl/testing/Oye/SeperationFunctionNotes.md

     - [ ] make sure I am using the larsen separation point and not hansen's when it expects it

       - [ ] find the difference between the two, one overshoots, and one under?
+      - [ ] Ans: Larsen and Faber both want the fully separated alphasep, so in deep stall, in the Larsen vertol case, that is 32 deg

-    - [ ] I implemented `dsmodel.version == 3` as being Larsen and Adam already has it as BeddoesLeishman, fix all of them
+    - [x] I implemented `dsmodel.version == 3` as being Larsen and Adam already has it as BeddoesLeishman, fix all of them to `dsmodel.version == 4`

     - [x] Make sure all the equations in the Larsen function are correct